medienhaus/medienhaus-cms/README.md

 ## usersToInviteToNewContexts

-All users specified in this array are invited to new context spaces if they are created through the manage context UI in /manage and promoted to power level 50.
+All users specified in this array are automatically invited to new context spaces if they are created through the manage context UI in /manage and promoted to power level 50.

 If no users are given, the context spaces are created without inviting any other users.

 ## Sites